 (c) any dispute relating to the demarcation of functions of employees or classes of employees whether as between employers and employees or as between members of different organizations in the coal mining industry of Western Australia;

-“industrial matter” means any industrial matter likely to affect the amicable relations of employers and employees in the coal mining industry of Western Australia;
+industrial matter means any industrial matter likely to affect the amicable relations of employers and employees in the coal mining industry of Western Australia;

-“local board of reference” means the local board of reference appointed under section 22;
+local board of reference means the local board of reference appointed under section 22;

-“member” means a member of the Tribunal and includes the chairperson;
+member means a member of the Tribunal and includes the chairperson;

-“organization” means an organization of employees registered under Division 4 of Part II of the Industrial Relations Act 1979 or a Trade Union within the meaning of the Trade Unions Act 1902 2;
+organization means an organization of employees registered under Division 4 of Part II of the Industrial Relations Act 1979 or a Trade Union within the meaning of the Trade Unions Act 1902 2;

-“relevant organization”, in relation to any industrial dispute, industrial matter or other matter in respect of which the Tribunal has jurisdiction, means the organization to which the majority of the employees concerned in the industrial dispute, industrial matter or other matter owe membership;
+relevant organization, in relation to any industrial dispute, industrial matter or other matter in respect of which the Tribunal has jurisdiction, means the organization to which the majority of the employees concerned in the industrial dispute, industrial matter or other matter owe membership;

-“Tribunal” means the Coal Industry Tribunal of Western Australia constituted under section 4.
+Tribunal means the Coal Industry Tribunal of Western Australia constituted under section 4.

 [3A-3C.
 Repealed by No. 20 of 2002 s.
 108.]